emberjs/website/source/blog/2018-06-01-the-emberjs-times-issue-49.md

 })
 ```

-This is just setting the local `folder` and the `contentFolder` in the options hash for the StaticSiteJson class and will eventually be how we tell the plugin to look for Markdown files in the `input` folder and put the output JSON:API files in `output-jsons`.
+This is just setting the local `folder` and the `contentFolder` in the options hash for the `StaticSiteJson` class and will eventually be useful to tell the plugin to look for Markdown files in the `input` folder and put the output JSON:API files in `output-jsons`.
 The contentFolder is optional and will default to `content`.

-When this is used in ember-cli or any other Broccoli pipeline the `build()` function is called.
+When this is used in Ember CLI or any other Broccoli pipeline the `build()` function is called.
 This is where most of the work happens.

 ### The build() function